 More importantly they may need to know what medication you currently take or your medical history.
-The Ambulance Motorcycle Club www.ambulancemotorcycleclub.150m.com has devised a simple card that details all this information, making it easier for the attending ambulance crew or the person making the 999 call to provide the necessary details.
+The Ambulance Motorcycle Club ambulancemotorcycleclub.co.uk has devised a simple card that details all this information, making it easier for the attending ambulance crew or the person making the 999 call to provide the necessary details.

 The card is placed either underneath the crash helmet lining or in your pocket/wallet with a green dot sticker placed on the right hand corner of the helmet to help the emergency services to your CRASH card.
 We would suggest in your wallet as removing a crash helmet after an incident is something ambulance crews are fully trained on.

-Amanda May 6, 2010
+Robert May 6, 2010

-Bernard May 6, 2010
+Linda May 6, 2010

-Samuel May 6, 2010
+Ian May 6, 2010